codingskynet/fights/README.md

   - But, this action cannot be allowed if the other pawn cannot move to the winning area(the opposite side of the board) by obeying the original game rule.
   - If there is a wall crossing the side of the local board, the wall of size 2 splits into each walls of size 1.
   - You cannot rotate local board that some part is outside of the main board.
+  - The wall is removed if the wall is moved to the edge of board after rotating.

 Basic Rule(according to Quoridor):